mlzxy/arp/Download.md

 # Dataset Download

 All datasets and pretrained weights are stored in a box folder at https://rutgers.box.com/s/uzozemx67kje58ycy3lyzf1zgddz8tyq.
+These files are located in `datasets` and `weights` folders.

-> If you configure [rclone](https://rclone.org/) with box, then you can download data from command line.
+> It takes a lot of time to download each file from browser manually.
+Therefore, I prepare a single compressed file `all_datasets_and_weights.tar.gz` that includes all files (in that box folder).
+You can choose to just download that and extract it.
+It will extract to a folder called `release` and you can find all files inside.

 ## Push-T